CLUBB-SILHS: A parameterization of subgrid variability in the atmosphere: The CLUBB standalone single-column model

-Running CLUBB standalone has advantages over running a global model that contains CLUBB, but CLUBB standalone also has limitations.
-One advantage is that CLUBB standalone can be run on a laptop without waiting in a supercomputer queue.
+Running CLUBB-SCM is much easier than running a global model that contains CLUBB.
+For instance, CLUBB standalone can be run on a laptop without waiting in a supercomputer queue.
 Because only a single column is simulated, the output is less voluminous and debugging is facilitated.
-On the other hand, CLUBB standalone's benchmark cases do not span the full range of atmospheric conditions.
-Furthermore, a problem that appears in a global simulation may not be reproducible in a single-column simulation.
+But CLUBB standalone also has limitations.
+For instance, CLUBB standalone's benchmark cases do not span the full range of atmospheric conditions.
+A problem that appears in a global simulation may not be reproducible in a single-column simulation.

-CLUBB standalone also has advantages and disadvantages as compared to the single-column version of CAM-CLUBB-SILHS or E3SM-CLUBB-SILHS.
-CLUBB standalone compiles faster and doesn't require the download of large global forcing datasets.
-CLUBB standalone also has options not included in the CAM or E3SM versions (e.g., analytic integration over the microphysics).
-However, CLUBB standalone does not include CAM or E3SM's microphysics or radiation parameterizations, and it would not be useful for troubleshooting the interface between CLUBB and the host models.
+CLUBB-SCM also has advantages and disadvantages as compared to the single-column version of CAM-CLUBB-SILHS or E3SM-CLUBB-SILHS.
+CLUBB-SCM compiles faster and doesn't require the download of large global forcing datasets.
+CLUBB-SCM also has options not included in the CAM or E3SM versions (e.g., analytic integration over the microphysics).
+However, CLUBB-SCM does not include CAM or E3SM's microphysics or radiation parameterizations, and it would not be useful for troubleshooting the interface between CLUBB and the host models.